-Interpreting the life and death struggle as a double solitary struggle which each of the self-consciousnesses must face on its own seems to provide a position that respects the constraints listed at the end of section B. Hegel’s struggle is illustrative of the two aspects of the structure of self-consciousness; the aspect that is determined by objects, consciousness, and the aspect that sees itself as self-determining, self-consciousness.
+Interpreting the life-and-death struggle as a double solitary struggle which each of the self-consciousnesses must face on its own seems to provide a position that respects the constraints listed at the end of section B. Hegel’s struggle is illustrative of the two aspects of the structure of self-consciousness; the aspect that is determined by objects, consciousness, and the aspect that sees itself as self-determining, self-consciousness.
 That is why there are only two protagonists, no more and no less.
 Their motivation is a consequence of self-consciousness’ task to realize itself by relating to itself and overcoming its relation to objects, and not by an external challenge that is imposed by another self-consciousness.
 The fact that each self-consciousness demands the other’s recognition does not exempt it from demonstrating its independence with regard to the external world, or life, making their motivations symmetrical.
 The final result which illustrates the limits of what self-consciousness can achieve and the failure of self-realization it brings about, is a consequence of its own structure.
 As is common in the Phenomenology, this failure leads necessarily to the protagonist’s next stage, who is equipped now with the insights gained during the attempt at establishing the independence of self-consciousness through the process of mutual recognition.